perrygeo/axum-hurl-test/README.md

 Hurl tests work at the HTTP level and are decoupled from the messy technology churn of programming languages and frameworks.
 Web services often live longer than the trendy technology that created them.
-When the tests that define your core business logic get tied to those trendy technologies, you're trapped!
+When the tests that define your core business logic get tied to those systems, you're trapped!
 You've got no way to move to a different solution without breaking things, thus confidence wavers.